Food to avoid before bed to maintain a good night’s sleep

 It can be tempting to tuck into a flavorful, spicy meal or indulge in some fine dark chocolate right before bedtime, but are you aware that these eats are on the ‘food to avoid before bed’ list?

-Eating before you call it a night might not sound like a big deal, especially because midnight snacks are said to fulfill a craving or help you forget about a bad break-up.
+Eating before you call it a night might not sound like a big deal, especially because midnight snacks are said to fulfil a craving or help you forget about a bad break-up.
 Yet, dining on the wrong food ahead of sleep can lead to you tossing and turning or battling a nasty case of heartburn.
 This is because some foods can be rich and stimulating, effectively getting in the way of you having a peaceful night’s sleep.

 We have pulled together a list of the foods to avoid before bedtime; some of them may surprise you!